Indonesia

 Comment on monetary trends in Indonesia

 Largely as a consequence of deficit monetization, Indonesia saw inflation reach annual rates of 1,000% by the mid-1960s.
-Relative economic stability did not return until prudent anti-inflationary and free market-orientated policies were imposed by a group of Chicago-school educated economists.
+Relative economic stability did not return until prudent anti-inflationary and free market-orientated policies were imposed by a group of UC Berkeley educated economists.
 Prudent management of the broad money supply in the 1970s resulted in greater stability of nominal GDP (1970-74 average: 33%) and inflation (1970-74 average: 45%).
 Between 1966 and 1972, annual inflation dropped strikingly from rates in the order of 1,136.3% to stable rates at around 6.5%.

 During the Asian Financial Crisis, Indonesia implemented austerity measures intended to reduce pressure on the government budget and the Central Bank raised interest rates with the aim of preventing capital flight further depreciating the currency.
 However the higher interest rate policies resulted in a contraction of broad money supply, likely caused by a decrease in commercial bank lending, and as a result, the downturn worsened.
 In the five-year period from 1995 to 2000, average annual nominal GDP and broad money growth fell from peaks of around 25% and 31% to troughs of around 16% and 10%, respectively.
 By 1998, real GDP contracted by 13.1%.
 The economy only recovered after policies aimed at supporting broad money, such as the Bank of Indonesia Liquidity Support policy, were implemented.